Filiprogrammer/AlphabotSZUCar/docs/wifi_ble_communication_protocol.md

 ### Compass response (Packet ID: 0x04)

+The direction is relative to the coordinate system, where +X is right and +Y is down.\
-Degree 0 represents the direction, in which the Alphabot is headed towards.
+0 degrees indicates the Alphabot is facing in the +X direction.\
+90 degrees indicates the Alphabot is facing in the +Y direction.\
+180 degrees indicates the Alphabot is facing in the -X direction.\
-Degree 90 is the right direction.
+270 degrees indicates the Alphabot is facing in the -Y direction.

 | Field Name | Field Type | Notes                       |
 |------------|------------|-----------------------------|